-If you’ve sensed that your student is struggling with her college experience, here are a few suggestions of things you might consider.
+If you’ve sensed that your student is struggling with the college experience, here are a few suggestions of things you might consider.

 - Open a discussion with your student.
 Talk to your student about what you perceive and why you are worried.
-Be specific in letting her know what has caused your concern.
+Be specific in letting them know what has caused your concern.
 Your student may be able to reassure you or explain the behavior that worries you.
-Just having the discussion may be all that your student needs to let her know that you noticed and are there to support her. .
+Just having the discussion may be all that your student needs to let them know that you noticed and are there to support them.

 - Encourage your student to stay on campus and work through the issue.
 Staying on campus and dealing with issues may be better than coming home and trying to escape from problems.
 Encourage your student to make connections and take advantage of the support available at school.

 - Help your student identify the root of the problem.
-Your student may not understand why she is having a difficult time.
+Your student may not understand why they are having a difficult time.
 Helping your student identify the root of the problem is the first step toward making things better.
-Is your student overwhelmed because she needs help with time management?
-Is her course load too heavy?
-Are her classes too difficult?
-Is she having difficulty communicating with a roommate?
-Being able to name the problem will help her to identify a potential solution.
+Is your student overwhelmed because they need help with time management?
+Is their course load too heavy?
+Are their classes too difficult?
+Are they having difficulty communicating with a roommate?
+Being able to name the problem will help your student to identify a potential solution.

 - Help your student create an action plan.
 Once your student identifies the root of the problem, potential solutions may seem obvious.
-Does she need to visit the tutoring center?
+Do they need to visit the tutoring center?
 Get a planner to write down all assignments and appointments?
-Consult with her RA to work on roommate issues?
+Consult with an RA to work on roommate issues?
 Having a one, two, or three step action plan will put your student in control.

 - Suggest campus support.
 Most schools have many forms of support for students.
-For academic concerns, your student might turn to her academic advisor, her instructors, a tutoring or writing center, other students in the class or upper students.
+For academic concerns, your student might turn to their academic advisor, instructors, a tutoring or writing center, other students in the class or upper students.
 For social issues there are resident assistants, orientation leaders, or counseling centers.
-Help your student think about other people on campus who can help and support her.
+Help your student think about other people on campus who can help and support them.

 - Visit your student on campus.
 While you want to encourage your student to stay on campus rather than come home, both you and your student may feel that you need to touch bases with each other in person.
 Offer to come to campus for a visit rather than have your student come home.
-This will also allow your student to introduce you to her friends, (to clean her room!), and to show you around her world.
+This will also allow your student to introduce you to friends, (to clean their room!), and to show you around their new world.

-- If you feel that your student’s problem is serious or more than she can handle and you are worried about her health or safety, call someone on campus.
-Your call may be to an advisor, a dean, a resident director.
+- If you feel that your student’s problem is serious or more than they can handle and you are worried about their health or safety, call someone on campus.
+Your call may be to an advisor, a dean, a resident director, or a designated parent office.
 If you need to call someone at the college, keep FERPA regulations in mind.
 The college staff member may not be able to discuss specifics with you, but you can at least alert someone to check on your student.